andreas-trad/express-happiness/README.md

 </tr>
 </table>

-The full list of the supported attributes for each param are listed below:
+<b>The full list of the supported attributes for each param are listed below:</b>
 <table>
 <thead>
 <tr>